HappySeaFox/sail/EXAMPLES.md

 /*
  * sail_read() reads the image and outputs pixels in RGB pixel format for image formats
  * without transparency support and RGBA otherwise.
+ *
+ * WARNING: This function allocates a local static context and never destroys it.
+ASAN
+ *          will report memory leaks which is OK.
  */
 SAIL_TRY(sail_read(path,
                    &image,